gamblevore/speedie/Documentation/MessageClass.md

 ## Memory Use

 `Message` only uses 64 bytes per node, which is much less than most AST parsers.
 I find for the speedie compiler's own source code, I get a 12x memory expansion by parsing.
-So if you parsed 2MB of source code, you'd use 24MB of `Messages`.
+So if you parsed 1.2MB of speedie source code, you'd use 14.4MB of `Messages`.
+(My entire compiler is 1.2MB of source right now.)

-Jeebox is very expressive, and my entire compiler sits in 1.2MB of source code.
-So parsing isn't a big deal.

 I'm assuming it is less than most XML parsers too, but I'd need a real example with files and a specific case to compare against.